-DCS is required to consider placing a child in Need of Services who has been removed from parents and taken into DCS custody with a suitable and willing relative or defacto custodian before considering any other out-of-home placement.
+DCS is required to consider placing a Child in Need of Services who has been removed from parents and taken into DCS custody with a suitable and willing relative or defacto custodian before considering any other out-of-home placement.
 IC 31-34-4-2.
-Effective

-July 1, 2014, the definition of "relative" at IC 31-9-2-107(c) includes the child's parent, grandparent, brother, sister, stepparent, stepgrandparent, stepbrother, stepsister, first cousin, uncle, aunt, and any other individual with whom a child has an established and significant relationship.
 A de facto custodian is a person who has been the primary caregiver and financial supporter of a child who has resided with the person for six months if the child is under three years old or for one year if the child is over three years old.
 IC 31-9-2-35.5.
-IC 31-34-4-2(b), added effective July 1, 2014, states that DCS shall consider placing the child with a relative related by blood, marriage, or adoption before considering any other placement of the child.
+The definition of "relative" at IC 31-9-2-107(c) includes the child's parent, grandparent, brother, sister, stepparent, stepgrandparent, stepbrother, stepsister, first cousin, uncle, aunt, and any other individual with whom a child has an established and significant relationship.
+IC 31-34-4-2(b) states that DCS shall consider placing the child with a relative related by blood, marriage, or adoption before considering any other placement of the child.

-IC 31-34-3-4.5(a) requires DCS to exercise due diligence (within thirty (30) days of a child's removal from parents) to identify and provide notice of the removal to all adult relatives, including the child's siblings over the age of eighteen.
+IC 31-34-3-4.5(a) requires DCS to exercise due diligence (within thirty days of a child's removal from parents) to identify and provide notice of the removal to all adult relatives, including the child's siblings over the age of eighteen.
+IC 31-34-3-4.5(b) states DCs may not provide notice to a person if DCS knows or suspects that the person has caused family or domestic violence.
+Domestic or family violence is defined at IC 31-9-2-42, and includes battery, sex offenses, threats, and abuse of animals with the intent to threaten or intimidate a family or household member.
 IC 31-34-3-4.5(c) provides that the notice must: (1) state that the child has been removed from parents by DCS; (2) set forth the legal options the relative may have, including the care and placement of the child and other options that may be lost if the relative fails to respond to the notice; (3) describe the requirements for the relative to become a foster parent; and (4) describe additional services available to the child placed in foster care.

-Relatives who are not licensed foster parents and who desire to have DCS to place children with them must meet the statutory requirements for criminal history checks and checks for substantiated reports of abuse or neglect required by IC 31-34-4-2 (temporary protective custody relative placement), IC 31-34-20-1.5 (dispositional placement) and IC 31-34-21-7.5 (permanency plan placement).
+Relatives who are not licensed foster parents and who desire to have DCS to place children with them must meet the statutory requirements for criminal history checks and checks for substantiated reports of abuse or neglect required by IC 31-34-4-2 (temporary protective custody relative placement), IC 31-34-20-1.5 (dispositional placement), and IC 31-34-21-7.5 (permanency plan placement).
 The requirements are the same for each statute and are summarized below: